What types of feature articles are most likely to get published in BizEd?

 What's the best way to follow up on materials that I've e-mailed to the BizEd editors?

-For direct story pitches and submissions, please allow at least 24 hours before contacting us by email for confirmation of receipt.
+For direct story pitches and submissions, please allow at least 24 hours before contacting us at firstname.lastname@example.org for confirmation of receipt.
 It takes up to six weeks to review a submission and make a decision.

 We don't confirm receipt of general press releases on appointments, donations, books, and other news.